pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 Base version.

 ### v2022
 No major changes.

+### v2023
+No major changes.

 ### v2024
-No major changes.
-However, Abaqus is now using Python 3.10 instead of Python 2.7, this has a minor consequence on the syntax in the *`make_surface.py`*-script, which is used to set up the examples.
+Abaqus is now using Python 3.10 instead of Python 2.7.